 Autonomy, or having the freedom to make your own decisions, plays a critical role in self-motivation.
 When people feel more in control of their choices, they’re better motivated to complete tasks and achieve their goals.
 However, the situation that many of us are going through- locking ourselves up at home to protect ourselves from the virus and having no choice but to work from home- can feel frustrating.

 Higher Chances of Overworking

 What many of us thought would benefit from working from home was having the freedom to pace ourselves when it came to our assignments and tasks.
 Some employers were reluctant to implement remote work for the reason that employees would end up slacking off.
 However, the opposite is true.
 Because there’s no solid line between one’s work and personal life, many employees find it difficult to pinpoint when the workday starts and ends, and because of this, employees are more likely to overwork rather than slack off.

 This can lead to a sedentary lifestyle that is extremely bad for your health.
-It may also lead to more severe issues such as, which can affect your work and needs to be treated as soon as possible.
+It may also lead to more severe issues such as chronic fatigue syndrome, which can affect your work and needs to be treated as soon as possible.

 Having to Manage Your Own Time

 Not everyone is an expert at time management.
 In an office setup, you feel more obligated to get your tasks done as soon as possible because your boss might look over them at the end of the day.
 At home, on the other hand, it’s straightforward to procrastinate on a project and binge-watch your favorite Netflix series.